jvitku/rl/smdp/README.md

 ## Changelog

+* catching the null pointer in the `at org.hanns.rl.discrete.learningAlgorithm.lambda.impl.StateTraceImpl.buildCoords(StateTraceImpl.java:32)`

 * some minor cleanup of console printouts

 * reward scale added to the value 10000, TODO make it settable